-Effective as of July 2014, non-employee directors are entitled to receive an aggregate annual retainer fee an amount equal to the cash dividends that such director would have received on the Common Shares underlying their outstanding RSUs if such RSUs were vested.
+Non-employee directors are entitled to receive an aggregate annual retainer fee in an amount equal to the cash dividends that such director would have received on the Common Shares underlying their outstanding RSUs if such RSUs were vested.
 Such retainer fees are paid on a monthly basis, with the determination of the monthly amount being made on the applicable monthly dividend declaration date.
-Prior to July 2014, non-employee directors received Dividend Equivalents with respect to outstanding RSUs.
-The following table sets forth the cash retainer fees paid to non-employee directors in 2014.
+The following table sets forth the cash retainer fees paid to non-employee directors in 2015: